What are Special Studies Courses?

 · outline of internship responsibilities

-❷ Student will be notified through the Virtual Advising Center with instructions on how to enroll in ECE 197 and when to pick up their CPT form.
+❷ Students will be notified through the Virtual Advising Center with instructions on when to enroll in ECE 197.

 ❸ Student submits a 1 page written report documenting duties performed or knowledge gained from the internship to the ECE Undergraduate Advising Office in Jacobs Hall 2700 by Wednesday of finals week.
 Failure to submit a hard copy of their written report will result in a NP grade.

 Please note, students:

 · can enroll in 4 units per quarter

 · can not receive any credit towards major requirements

 Click here for more information about Special Studies course enrollment.